What is a sales pipeline and why is it crucial?

 The example of a commercial pipe with Furious Squad

-The beginning of the year is always intense (as are the end of the year!), and good management of your sales pipeline is crucial.
-You don’t want to miss a single lead, and you need to keep a close eye on what needs to be done, while staying organized.
+The beginning of the year is always intense (as is the end of the year!), and good management of your sales pipeline is crucial.
+It’s a question of not missing a single lead and keeping a close eye on the actions to be taken, while remaining organized.

-It’s not easy juggling the form contacts on your supersite.com, the biz opportunities from Michel the boss’s buddy, the 48 business cards (real or virtual) picked up at the last Grand Prix/Salon/PetitDej’ (delete as appropriate) by Chloé the indefatigable bizdev and the incoming calls…
+But it’s not easy juggling your supersite.com form contacts, the boss’s buddy Michel’s biz opportunities, the 48 business cards (real or virtual) picked up at the last Grand Prix/Salon/PetitDej’ (delete as appropriate) by Chloé the indefatigable bizdev and the incoming calls…

 Not to mention the hardcore prospecting carried out in parallel by your death hunters.
-Lots of contacts, lots of media and probably several crosstabs…
+Lots of contacts, lots of support and probably several cross-referenced tables…

-Add to this the rain of incoming briefs (don’t be modest… if not, be optimistic!) and you’re quickly drowning… not to mention the difficulty of extracting stats and projections, which are essential if you want to be on the right track in 2021.
+Add to this the rain of incoming briefs (don’t be modest… or be optimistic!) and you’re soon drowning… not to mention the difficulty of extracting the stats and projections that are so vital to your success in 2021.

-In short, you’re wondering how to organize your sales pipeline for better performance and visibility?
+In short, are you wondering how to organize your sales pipeline for better performance and visibility?

-First of all, we recommend that you differentiate your centers of gravity.
+First of all, we recommend that you differentiate the centers of gravity.

 Two phases = two pipes

-In fact, in our business, the upstream prospecting phase is quite far removed from the “compet’” phase, and involves neither the same actions nor often the same teams.
+In fact, the upstream prospecting phase in our business is far removed from the “compet'” phase, and involves neither the same actions nor often the same teams.

-This is why we felt it essential to distinguish the 2 pipes in Furious:
+That’s why we felt it was essential to distinguish the 2 pipes in Furious:

-- The CRM pipe dedicated to contacts from prospecting: one record=one contact with the advertiser.
+– The CRM pipe dedicated to prospecting contacts: one record = one contact with the advertiser.
 Sales are weighted according to the level of contact with the prospect.
+If you’re wondering which CRM to choose, you should know that the right tool will optimize every stage of the process.

-- The Business pipe, dedicated to business valuation: one card = one quote or one deal in progress.
-Sales are weighted according to the business stage: brief pending, pre-sales in progress, propale sent (it's up to you to personalize!).
+- The Business pipe, dedicated to business development: one card = one quote or one deal in progress.
+Sales are weighted according to business stage: brief pending, pre-sales in progress, propale sent (it's up to you to personalize!).

 The benefits